 Create a New Textbox: Select the Type Tool from the Toolbox, draw a box on the screen, then type in the box.
 Use the Character or Paragraph choices in the Options Bar or the Type menu.

-Add existing text from a file: Get on the Black Pointer Tool then go to the File menu and select Place.
+Add existing text from a file: Get on the Black Pointer Tool then go to the File menu and select Place and choose your text file.
 If the placed text looks strange, try this:

 To change the color of the letters (the fill color), use the solid color square in the Options Bar.
 To change the outline color (stroke), use the color square with the white square in the middle.